 Tab Function CPU CPU The CPU tab provides information on the installed CPU and motherboard.
 Memory The Memory tab provides information on the installed memory module(s).
-You can select memory module on a specific slot to see its information.
-Q tuner The Tuner tab allows you to change system clock settings and voltages.
+You can select memory module on a specific slot to see its information. ⊘ Tuner The Tuner tab allows you to change system clock settings and voltages.
 Easy mode allows you to adjust the CPU FSB only.
 Advanced mode allows you to individually change system clock settings and voltages settings using the sliders.
-Core Boost is configurable only in Advanced mode.
-With Core Boost (Note 1) enabled, you can unlock hidden CPU cores or disable the cores that have been activated (Note 2).
 Save allows you to save the current settings to a new profile (.txt file).
 Load allows you to load previous settings from a profile.
 After making changes in Easy mode/Advanced mode, be sure to click Set for these changes to take effect or click Default to restore to default values.
 Graphics The Graphics tab allows you to change the core clock and memory clock for your ATI or NVIDIA graphics card. § Smart The Smart tab allows you to specify a Smart Fan mode.
 Smart Fan Advanced mode allows the CPU fan speed to be changed linearly based on the CPU temperature thresholds you set.
 HW Monitor The HW Monitor tab allows you to monitor hardware temperature, voltage and fan speed and set temperature/fan speed alarm.
 You can choose the alert sound from the buzzer or use your own sound file (.wav file).